How to Easily Count True Elements in a NumPy Array

-You can use the following basic syntax to count the number of elements equal to True in a NumPy array:
+The standard syntax used to count the number of elements equal to True in a NumPy array is shown below:

 import numpy as np